expertise03/Budgetiq/README.md

-# Budgetiq
+# Splitease
 A Student centric budget managing system to enable women financial independent and thrive with financial literacy.
 AI-powered predictive analyzer for empowering women financially independent.
 🧠 Budgetiq — Financial Freedom Begins Here
 💬 "Financial literacy isn’t a luxury — it’s a necessity."

-Budgetiq isn't just another budget tracker.
+Splitease isn't just another budget tracker.
 It's a mission-driven app built to empower the financially underserved - Struggling students to manage their splits and expenses as a "Freelancer- foreign projects", "Hostel Students", "Interns -who need to work onsite"  — to take charge of their finances with confidence.

 Despite their pivotal roles in households and society, many women and girl students are still underrepresented in the world of investments, budgeting, and personal finance.
-Budgetiq is built with empathy and purpose to bridge that gap — offering a smart, simple, and dignified way to manage everyday money.
+Splitease is built with empathy and purpose to bridge that gap — offering a smart, simple, and dignified way to manage everyday money.

-## Why Budgetiq?
+## Why Splitease?
 Many individuals — particularly students/girls in non-salaried roles — are often overlooked when it comes to financial tools.
 With Budgetiq, we aim to:

-📚 Promote financial literacy among women and the elderly 💪 Encourage independent decision-making in spending and saving 🌱 Build confidence in budgeting, planning, and eventually investing 🏠 Support homemakers, who manage entire households but are rarely counted as “earners” 💔 Help divorcees and widowers rebuild control over their financial lives
+📚 Promote financial literacy among student and the women 💪 Encourage independent decision-making in spending and saving 🌱 Build confidence in budgeting, planning, and eventually investing 🏠 Support homemakers, who manage entire households but are rarely counted as “earners” 💔 Help Freelancers, Hostlers and Interns to rebuild control over their financial lives

 # 🛠️ Built With:-